inductiva/inductiva/tutorials/pinns/heat-3-PINN.md

 **Disclaimer:** our code is able to accommodate some extra complexity that is not needed in this post.
-For now though, we will not dive in detail but let the magic happen in Heat #3 😎.
+For now though, we will not dive in detail but let the magic happen in the next section 😎.

-### Classical vs NN --- the fight begins
+## Classical vs NN --- the fight begins

 To see how well our NN-based framework handles the task, we can compare the NN output to the one generated from the classical algorithm we used in